 - taught me all they knew, openly and unselfishly

 - helped me change my perspective when my perspective wasn’t working for me.

 - laughed with me.
 They showed me not to take things too seriously and helped me put work in perspective

-Some of those people aren’t actually here any longer.
+Some of those people aren’t here any longer.
 I wish I had realised their impact on me and on my way of life at the time, but I didn’t.
-But at least now I can silently say to them “Thank You” your input meant everything.
+But at least now I can silently say to them “Thank You” Your input meant everything.

-Who are you impacting on today?
-Do you feel gratitude and appreciation for your team, or your family, or whoever is helping you?
+Who are you impacting today?
+Do you feel gratitude and appreciation for your team your family, or whoever is helping you?
 What do you think?
 I’d love to hear from you